 Who Can File A Wrongful Death Claim In Virginia?

 A wrongful death claim is controlled by statute in Virginia, which essentially says that they have a list of potential claimants.
-In the first position would be their children, and if they have no children, then in second place would be their mother and/or father.
+In the first position would be their children.
+I If they have no children, then in second place would be their mother and/or father.
 If they have no mother, father, or children, then the next group would be their brothers and sisters.
 However, this neglects the spouse who would be in line before the rest of the parties mentioned.

 Does Anybody Who Loses A Loved One In An Accident, Do they Necessarily Have A Wrongful Death Claim?